Yashparmar0745/project.spotify.clone/README.md

 # project.spotify.clone
-This is a Spotify clone project
+This is a Spotify clone project made by yash parmar